Wolverine971/9takes/src/blog/enneagram/enneagram-type-8.md

 <h2 id="stress">🤯 Enneagram 8s Under Stress</h2>

-Their stress number is Type 5.
-Type 5s are analytical, independent, and private.
+A type 8's stress number is 5.

+<a href="/blog/enneagram/enneagram-type-5">Type 5s</a> are analytical, independent, and private.
 When an 8 is stressed, they become more withdrawn and self-isolated from others.
 They may become cold and distant in their relationships.
 They might also struggle to say exactly what they feel, fearing their vulnerability not being well received.
 Read more about <a href="/blog/enneagram/enneagram-stress-number">other types under stress </a>

 </section>